knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

    [CloudStorageSource](https://github.com/google/knative-gcp/blob/master/docs/examples/cloudstoragesource/README.md).
 3. A filter service receives the Cloud Storage event.
 It uses the Vision API to determine whether the image is safe or should be filtered.
-If the image is safe, the filter service creates a custom CloudEvent of type `dev.knative.samples.fileuploaded` and passes it back to `Broker`.
+If the image is safe, the filter service creates a custom CloudEvent of type `dev.knative.samples.fileuploaded` and passes it back to the broker.
 4. Resizer service receives the `fileuploaded` event, resizes the image using [ImageSharp](https://github.com/SixLabors/ImageSharp) library, saves to the resized image to the output bucket, creates a custom `CloudEvent` of type